wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/7-understand-custom-functions-capabilities.md

 ### Custom function JavaScript example

-The following code defines the custom function `add` that accepts two numbers then returns their sum.
+The following code sample defines the custom function `add` that accepts two numbers then returns their sum.

 ```js
 /**